oborogri/MyRentApp/README.md

 A user should be capable of signing on (registering) and logging in.
 It should be possible to open the database and verify that the user is recorded in User.

-Iteration v1:
+# Iteration v1:

 Build on iteration v0 by adding: a residence model, an input data controller and a view template to accept user data.

-Iteration v2:
+# Iteration v2:

 Build on iteration v1 by adding a report view that allows the user to select a circular area within which all properties are listed together with specified attributes

-Iteration v3:
+# Iteration v3:
 This is an optional iteration.

 Complete the application building on iteration v2.
 Provide a template to allow the user send feedback.

-Part 2 of the assignment comprises the addition of features in the form of stories to the MyRent web app developed to base level above.
+# Part 2 of the assignment comprises the extension of the MyRent web app developed during the first part by the addition of features described in a series of supplied stories.
 Additionally, the use of Git to manage and track the project.

 • Story 1:
 Provide for additional Residence fields